danse/rotterdam/cyborg manifesto.md

 Their engineers are sun-worshippers mediating a new scientific revolution

-\*The US equivalent of Mills & Boon.

-154

-associated with the night dream of post-industrial society.
+\*The US equivalent of Mills & Boon associated with the night dream of post-industrial society.
 The diseases evoked by these clean machines are \'no more\' than the minuscule coding changes of an antigen in the immune system, \'no more\' than the experience of stress.
 The nimble fingers of \'Oriental\' women, the old fascination of little Anglo-Saxon Victorian girls with doll\'s houses, women\'s enforced attention to the small take on quite new dimensions in this world.
 There might be a cyborg Alice taking account of these new dimensions.
 Ironically, it might be the unnatural cyborg women making chips in Asia and spiral dancing in Santa Rita jail\* whose constructed unities will guide effective oppositional strategies.